AbdulQadir8/Lung-Cancer-Detection/README.md

-# This our first real time
+# This is my first real time  project